ShoaibTaimur/Project-Dev-Board/README.md

 ## 🔮 Future Ideas

-* 🌙 Dark mode toggle(Added a theme button for only background color change)
+* 🌙 Dark mode toggle (Added a theme button for only background color change)
-* 🧲 Drag-and-drop tasks (Kanban-style)
 * 💾 Persist data using localStorage or a backend
-* ➕ Task creation form instead of hardcoded cards
+* ➕ Task creation form instead of hardcoded cards (Done)
-* 📊 Simple task statistics (total, completed, pending)

 ---

 ## 👤 Author